doctrine/doctrine1-documentation/source/en/manual/yaml-schema-files.rst

 Indexes
 -------

-Please see the :doc:`defining-models:indexes :name` section of the :doc:`defining-models` for more information about indexes and their options.
+Please see the :ref:`indexes` section of the :doc:`defining-models` for more information about indexes and their options.